ABOUT

 under their label, "borrow" pictures from my website, become my

 competitors, then undercut my already very modest prices.
-Just for
+For example, in

-business income (my only source); even at 80-100 hours per week devoted
+business income (my only source).
+Even though I devote 100+ hours per week

-I have to work for 14 hours to make what the average American earns in 1.
+I have to work for 14 hours to make what the average American earns in one.
 Rather than

 raise prices (as so many have urged me to do), I choose to devote almost every waking hour